kwur/new-kwur-site/_posts/2010-06-10-rft-music-showcase.md

   </p>

   <p>
     I headed down to see <a href="http://www.myspace.com/theodoreacoustic">Theodore</a> perform to a capacity crowd.
 If you vaguely like americana or country music I implore you to go see this band.
-They do it all from raucous stompin&#8217; ragers to quiet lullabies.
+They do it all from raucous stompin’ ragers to quiet lullabies.
 The instrumentation is always changing to include horns, accordion, and even a weird Casio electronic guitar.
-Don&#8217;t miss these guys.
+Don’t miss these guys.
   </p>

   <p>